riceissa/issarice.com/wiki/linking-effectively.md

 thinspace between two consecutive quote marks, even if an ASCII space looks the same in a terminal).

+# Desiderata

+-   Works in a "single-source" way, so that the same output works for both HTML and PDF (and possibly more).
+-   Prioritize readability over writability (though easy input is also a plus).
+    Within readability, prioritize final output readability over source markup readability.
+Things that make links more readable in final output: intuitively being able to click on links.
+Footnotes are easier to use than endnotes in paper form (less flipping back and forth).
+(There seems to be a debate on footnote citation vs inline citation within the legal community, which might be worth looking into.)

 # See also

 - [Durable link]()